null

 PSA Discs for sanding - (pressure sensitive adhesive)

-Usually sold in rolls or boxes of individual discs.
-PSA discs are very popular among woodworkers and auto body professionals that typically work on flat surfaces.
+PSA (short for pressure sensitive adhesive) sanding discs are very popular among woodworkers and auto body professionals that typically work on flat surfaces.
+They have a sticky backing that creates a firm attachment to the power sander.

 Shop PSA Discs